MichaelMCE/DelayEffectsPedal/README.md

-	Bass and Guitar Delay & Tuner effects pedal to enable precise & exact signal delays, based around a Teensy 4.1 with Audio Shiled.
+	Bass and Guitar Tuner and Delay effects pedal to enable precise & exact signal delays.
+	Based around a Teensy 4.1 with Audio Shield.

 ![screenshots of Tuner](./Screenshots/tuner1.png)